micro/micro/doc/faq.md

 --selector=cache # enables in memory caching of discovered nodes --client_pool_size=10 # enables the client side connection pool
 ```

+## Does Micro support gRPC?

+Yes.
+There are plugins for a transport, client and server in [micro/go-plugins](https://github.com/micro/go-plugins).
+If you want a quick start just use [micro/go-grpc](https://github.com/micro/go-grpc).

 ## Where Can I Learn More?